resurrecting-open-source-projects/scrot/README.md

 - libXfixes [(can be found in X.Org)](https://gitlab.freedesktop.org/xorg/lib/libxfixes)
 - libXinerama [(can be found in X.Org)](https://gitlab.freedesktop.org/xorg/lib/libxinerama)

+The [deps.pc](./deps.pc) file documents minimum version requirement for some of the libraries.

 ### Generic installation instructions ###

 If you are building from a git checkout, or if you have applied additional